 3. Allow Your Engine to Cool Down

 This can often be the hardest step, especially if you’re in a hurry to get somewhere.
 Unfortunately, the only thing you can do is wait for your car engine to cool down on its own.
-Even if you are able to make it to an auto shop, they won’t be able to make repairs until it has cooled.
+Even if you are able to make it to an auto shop, repairs aren’t possible until the engine has cooled.

-If you’re struggling with an overheated car engine, you should seek assistance from a professional auto technician as soon as possible.
+If you’re struggling with an overheated car engine, seek assistance from a professional auto technician as soon as possible.
 Get the help you need by contacting Classic Motorsports today.
-Visit our website for information about the many auto services we offer or call (425) 348-4110 to schedule an appointment today.
+Visit our website for information about the many auto services we offer or contact us to schedule an appointment today.

 German, British & European auto service & repair in Mukilteo, Edmonds, Everett, Lake Stevens, Lynnwood, Marysville, Mill Creek & Snohomish